MobilityData/gbfs/gbfs.md

 gbfs.json | Yes <br/>*(as of v2.0)* | Auto-discovery file that links to all of the other files published by the system. gbfs_versions.json <br/>*(added in v1.1)* | Optional | Lists all feed endpoints published according to versions of the GBFS documentation. system_information.json | Yes | Details including system operator, system location, year implemented, URL, contact info, time zone. vehicle_types.json <br/>*(added in v2.1-RC)* | Conditionally required | Describes the types of vehicles that System operator has available for rent.
-Required of systems that include information about vehicle types in the station_status and/or free_bike_status files.
+Required of systems that include information about vehicle types in the `free_bike_status` file.
 If this file is not included, then all vehicles in the feed are assumed to be non-motorized bicycles. station_information.json | Conditionally required | List of all stations, their capacities and locations.
 Required of systems utilizing docks. station_status.json | Conditionally required | Number of available vehicles and docks at each station and station availability.
 Required of systems utilizing docks. free_bike_status.json | Conditionally required | *(as of v2.1-RC2)* Describes all vehicles that are not currently in active rental.
 Required for free floating (dockless) vehicles.
 Optional for station based (docked) vehicles.
 Vehicles that are part of an active rental must not appear in this feed.